dominicrodger/django-magazine/README.md

 finished.

-This app depends on [Bleach](https://github.com/jsocol/bleach), for cleaning up submitted HTML (particularly content pasted in from Microsoft Word.
+This app depends on [Bleach](https://github.com/jsocol/bleach), for cleaning up submitted HTML (particularly content pasted in from Microsoft Word).

 This app also depends on [lxml](http://lxml.de/), for additional HTML clean-up (Bleach gets me most the way there, but not quite all the way).